Samsung/tizen-docs/docs/application/dotnet/guides/opentk/window-of-opentk.md

 # Window of OpenTK

 In the OpenTK app, `OpenTKGameApplication` creates a `Window` after calling `OnCreate` method.
 The `Window` is provided as a property of `TizenGameApplication`.
-This document will describe how to use this `Window` in your `OpenTK` application.
+This document will describe how to use this `Window` in your OpenTK app.

 `Window` defines many events including [input event](#input-event), [window related](#window-related-event), and [render related event](#render-related-event).
 If needed, the event handlers on those event can be added.

 ## Input Event

 In some app scenario, you want to do some actions while an app user inputs something.
 To do this, you can add event hander on the input event of `Window`.
-Also, you can use `key` and `mouse` event using `Window` of `OpenTK` if a device supports both of them.
+Also, you can use **key** and **mouse** event using `Window` of OpenTK if a device supports both of them.

+The following is the sample code:
 ```C#
 private IGameWindow mainWindow;